-Ice Hot Nordic Dance Platform – postponed!
+Ice Hot Nordic Dance Platform – postponed until autumn 2028

-Current status report November 19th of 2025 – an update on ICE HOT in 2026:
+Current status report 4 March 2026 – an update on Ice Hot.

 – The ICE HOT partners